-- Check at NHS IN PERSON every other day.
+- Check at your local animal shelter IN PERSON every day.
 Do not depend on just calling.
 People may describe a pet differently than you would describe it.
 The only way to be sure is to go in person.

 - Get fliers and signs out asap.
 These will bring in the leads you need.

 - Stop any drivers (UPS, mail carrier, school bus drivers, etc.) in your area, many of them have been very helpful at watching while on their routes